Parent Engagement Video Series

 - What are the needs of the community and the students?

-school will take to improve student learning.
+• Help identify steps or actions the school will take to improve student learning.
 The plan is guided by school division goals but also reflects the uniqueness of the school community.

 • Work to achieve the goals of the Learning Improvement Plan.
 SCCs have a big role to play in helping parents and guardians become involved in their children’s learning.

 • Communicate with the school community about school plans and achievements.